Official Super "Same Team Pitch" Recreational Kickball Rules

 - All players present for a game must be placed in the kicking order, unless the player elects not to play.

 - All players must be registered with the League to play with the team.
-Unregistered substitutes are not permitted.
-Any team found to be playing with an unregistered player will receive a 3 run penalty and the unregistered player will be removed.
-Any team with multiple illegal players will forfeit the game.
-In the Playoffs, any team with illegal players will suffer a forfeit.
+Any team found to be playing with an unregistered player will result in an automatic forfeit.
+Second offense will result with that team being removed from the league for the remainder of the season.

 - Team Captains reserve the right to do a Roster Check of the Opposing Team if there is suspected illegal players.